 As the first major black writer since the Harlem Renaissance to speak and write about same-sex relationships, Baldwin inspired a new generation of LGBT African-American writers in the 1950s and ‘60s.
 Beginning with his second novel, the groundbreaking Giovanni’s Room (1956), Baldwin “pioneered fictional accounts of homosexuality and bisexuality in his fiction,” according to biographer Douglas Field.
 Another then-taboo subject, interracial relationships, also featured in his writing.
 (Giovanni’s Room was dedicated to the Swiss painter Lucien Happersberger, whom Baldwin considered “the one true love story of my life.”).
 Gay or bisexual characters also featured in his novels Another Country (1962), which he worked on while living on Horatio Street, Tell Me How Long the Train’s Been Gone (1968), and Just Above My Head (1979).
 The latter two novels were published during his association with West 71st Street.

-In a 1987 interview, drawing on his experience as both a black man and a gay man in the last year of his life, he addressed ongoing homophobia and noted that “People’s attitudes don’t change because the law changes.”
+In a 1987 interview, drawing on his experience as both a black man and a gay man, he addressed ongoing homophobia and noted that “People’s attitudes don’t change because the law changes.”
 He continued:

 “A man can fall in love with a man; a woman can fall in love with a woman.
 There’s nothing anybody can do about it.
 It’s not in the province of the law.
 It has nothing to do with the church.
 And if you lie about that, you lie about everything.
 And no one has a right to try to tell another human being whom he or she can or should love.”